kkatsy/Artwork-Object-Detection/README.md

 ### SegFormer

 Data:
 This model accesses our dataset stored in Roboflow so there is no need to add anything to your Google Drive.
-If you would like to run the model on a different dataset please       change the API key when importing the data.
+If you would like to run the model on a different Roboflow dataset please change the API key when importing the data.

 Training:
-  To train your own model, simply execute the code blocks in order and specify your desired hyperparameters.
+To train your own model, simply execute the code blocks in order and specify your desired hyperparameters (i.e. number of features, batch size, epochs)

 Testing: